 Select from the following:

 Aaron Katz is a principal lecturer of Health Services, Global Health (adjunct), and Law (adjunct) at the University of Washington School of Public Health where he teaches several graduate level courses in health policy.
-He also has an adjunct appointment at the University of Queensland (Australia) School of Public Health.
-Aaron has held numerous academic leadership positions, including his current role as faculty coordinator of the Health Systems and Policy Concentration of the Health Services Master of Public Health (MPH) program and was founding director of the Leadership, Policy, and Management track of the Global Health MPH program.
+He also has an adjunct faculty appointment at the University of Queensland (Australia) School of Public Health.
+Aaron has held numerous academic leadership positions, including his current role as faculty coordinator of the Health Systems and Policy Concentration of the Health Services Master of Public Health (MPH) program, as founding director of the Leadership, Policy, and Management track of the Global Health MPH program, and as co-founder of the Community Oriented Public Health Practice MPH program.
 He was director of the UW Health Policy Analysis Program from 1988 until 2003 and editor-in-chief of the School’s biannual journal, Northwest Public Health, from 1999 to 2008.

 Aaron received the American Public Health Association’s Award for Excellence in November 2006 and the Outstanding Teaching Award from the UW School of Public Health in 2004.
 At the 2011 “State of Reform” Washington Health Policy Conference, Aaron received the Health Reform Leadership Award.

-Aaron has developed a deep understanding of the U.S. health care system and its strengths and weaknesses during a career that has spanned 40 years and four “bouts” with health care reform.
+Aaron has developed a deep understanding of the U.S. health care system and its strengths and weaknesses during a career that has spanned more than 4 decades.
 He has worked in health policy and planning in Washington state since 1978, serving as a health planner, policy and planning consultant, lobbyist, and political adviser.
-Aaron has directed numerous policy analysis and policy development projects for legislative bodies, state and local public agencies, and private sector clients, including work on health system reform, public health reform, managed care, rural access, HIV/AIDS, workers compensation, long term care, medical economics, and services for people with low incomes.
+Aaron has directed numerous policy analysis and policy development projects for legislative bodies, state and local public agencies, and private sector clients, including work on health system reform, public health reform, managed care, rural access, HIV/AIDS, workers’ compensation, long term care, medical economics, and services for people with low incomes.
 Since 1999, Aaron has collaborated on policy development and advocacy projects with colleagues in various countries in southern Asia, Sub-Saharan Africa, and Latin America as well as Japan.